euphonie/study-notes/Engineering Tools/Cloud/GCP/Security.md

 	- Job User. can create and run jobs, but no access to data
 	- User. can run jobs, create datasets, list tables, save queries.
 But no default access to data
 - Groups should be always preferred instead of assigning roles to every individual user to reduce overhead
+- Creator is owner but other users can also be owners.
+- **Authorized views**. can give access to only a subset of the data to a group of users.
+	- Views provide row or column level permissions to datasets

 # Snippets